Jigsaw releases data set to help develop AI that detects toxic comments

 “By releasing the individual annotations on the Civil Comments set, we’re inviting the industry to join us in taking the first step in exploring [open] questions,” wrote Borkan, Sorensen, and Vasserman.
 “Building effective models and capturing the nuance of human opinion is a complex challenge that can’t be solved by any one team alone … We’re excited to see what we learn.”

 Data sets like the one released today underpin Jigsaw’s products, like the comment-filtering Chrome extension it released in March and its Perspective API tool for web publishers.
 Beyond this work, the think tank conducts experiments that at times have proven controversial, like its assigning of a disinformation-for-hire service to attack a dummy website.
-Other projects underway include an open-source tool (Outline) that lets news organizations provide journalists safer access to the internet; and anti-distributed denial-of-service solution; and a methodology to dissuade potential ISIS recruits from joining the group.
+Other projects underway include an open source tool, Outline, that lets news organizations provide journalists safer access to the internet; an anti-distributed denial-of-service solution; and a methodology to dissuade potential ISIS recruits from joining that group.